Kalmat/PyWinCtl/README.md

     movedCB:        callback to invoke if window changes its position.
 Set to None to not to watch this Passes the new position (x, y)

-    changedTitleCB: callback to invoke if wind~~~~ow changes its title.
+    changedTitleCB: callback to invoke if window changes its title.
 Set to None to not to watch this Passes the new title (as string)
                     IMPORTANT: This will not work in MacOS Apple Script version